Self Discipline: this month’s life skill

 This month at American Family Martial Arts our students are studying the character word: SELF-DISCIPLINE.
 Parents and teachers both overwhelmingly agree that self-discipline is one of the most important skills anyone can have – yet relatively few believe they’ve been successful at helping their own children demonstrate it.
 However, it goes without saying that children can and will learn self-discipline if they are exposed to an environment that nurtures this very skill.

 All this month in our karate classes, American Family Martial Arts students are learning why self-discipline is good for their everyday life.
 They’ll also learn how to develop self-discipline skills in a fun and entertaining way.

 You can help by reinforcing self-discipline at home.
 If you lead by example your child will follow.
-Below are some tips on how to compliment the lessons we teach about self-discipline this month:
+Below are some tips on how to compliment the lessons American Family Martial Arts is teaching about self-discipline this month:

 - Remember that self-discipline and discipline go hand in hand.
 When disciplining your child keep in mind that discipline and punishment are not the same.
 Discipline is about guiding children in ways that support their development on self-control.
 Read this American Family Martial Arts blog on the difference between the two: click here